Your organic website traffic is typically derived from one of the following sources:

 Let’s take a closer look at how organic traffic functions as a byproduct of an SEO campaign.
 SEO, in case you aren’t familiar, is a combination of different strategies and tactics, all of which are intended to increase your rankings in search engines.
 These can be broadly categorized as followed:

-• High-level strategy.
+- High-level strategy.
 First, you’ll have to consider your high-level strategy.
 For example, do you want to avoid competition by targeting local keywords, or compete on a national level?
 Which demographics are you targeting?
 Will you use a combination of head keywords and long-tail phrases?
 If so, which ones are most important?
-Research is vital at this stage.
+Keyword research is vital at this stage.

-There are literally more than 200 ranking signals that Google uses to formulate results, so consider these high-level assessments as just the tip of the iceberg.
+There are literally more than 200 ranking signals that Google uses to formulate organic search results, so consider these high-level assessments as just the tip of the iceberg.

 As you follow these SEO strategies, you’ll increase your domain authority and page-level authority—trustworthiness scores that let Google and other search engines know you’re worth ranking.
 You’ll also increase your relevance for specific keywords and phrases.
 Over time, you’ll rank higher for those terms when people search for them.

 The higher you rank, the better, with sharply diminishing returns the further you are from the top.
-Ranking lower thank rank 10 means you’ll rarely have an opportunity to generate organic traffic.
+Ranking lower thank rank 10 means you’ll rarely have an opportunity to generate more organic traffic.
 At ranks 2-5, you’ll start picking up steam.
-But it’s not until you reach rank 1 that you’ll receive the lion’s share of traffic from that term.
+But it’s not until you reach rank 1 that you’ll receive the lion’s share of traffic to your website from that term.

 This is where organic traffic begins to become such an important metric for SEO success and why many people hire out for professional SEO service.